eDavila-DrRaccoon/eduardo_portfolio/README.md

   - **Description:** Part of an international project with University Eye Hospitals from Germany, focusing on deep learning for recognizing and quantifying fundus pathologies in medical images using instance segmentation.
 This involved the full AI/ML lifecycle management, from data preprocessing and augmentation to model training and validation, using a Mask R-CNN model with TensorFlow and Keras.
 Visualization techniques for evaluation included confusion matrices and precision-recall curves.
   - 💎 **Skills:** Mask R-CNN · TensorFlow · Keras · Data augmentation · Data visualization

-### Intelligent Visual Guide System (OJO SMART) – Modular Assistive Navigation System
+### Intelligent Visual Guide System (OJO SMART) – Modular Assistive Navigation Device
 **Role:** Computer Vision & ROS Developer • December 2019 - October 2023 • Zapopan, Jalisco, Mexico
   - **Description:** Collaborated on the development of OJO SMART, a modular assistive visual navigation device designed to enhance safety and independence for users with visual impairments in daily environments.
 My role focused on building ROS nodes in C++ and Python for core functionalities, including 1) **color recognition** using semantic segmentation and clustering techniques with OpenCV, 2) **detection and classification of civil protection signs** using Haar cascades and CNNs using OpenCV and TensorFlow for C++, 3) **currency recognition preprocessing** for MXN, USD, and EUR banknotes with YOLOv3, and 4) **text detection and extraction** using classical OpenCV and OCR techniques.
   - 💎 **Skills:** ROS · OpenCV · TensorFlow · C++ · Python · OCR

 ### Cinvestav, Guadalajara Campus
-**Role:** Graduate Teaching Assistant – Computer Vision and AI • September - December 2022 • Zapopan, Jalisco, Mexico
+**Role:** Graduate Teaching Assistant – Computer Vision and AI/ML • September - December 2022 • Zapopan, Jalisco, Mexico
    - **Description:** Assisted in a graduate-level course on Computer Vision and Artificial Intelligence, focusing on artificial neural networks, convolutional networks, and deep learning.
 Provided support to master’s and PhD students in programming neural network models in MATLAB and Python using libraries such as TensorFlow, NumPy, OpenCV, and Matplotlib.
    - 💎 **Skills:** Python · TensorFlow · OpenCV · MATLAB · Problem solving · Code debugging